michael-sumner/go-make-things/content/articles/2021/2021-09-20-token-based-authentication-terminology.md

 _Authorization_, _authentication_, and _identity_ are related to each other, so we'll be looking at them together.

-- **Authorization** is this process of confirming that you are who you say you are.
+- **Authentication** is this process of confirming that you are who you say you are.
 This typically involves providing credentials like a username and password.
-- **Authentication** is the process of verifying whether or not you have access to something.
-The token you get back from the _authorization_ step is typically used for _authentication_ on subsequent API requests.
+- **Authorization** is the process of verifying whether or not you have access to something.
+The token you get back from the _authentication_ step is typically used for _authorization_ on subsequent API requests.
 - **Identity** is information about you, such as your username, email address, or first and last name.

-The _authorization_ process returns a token that you use for _authentication_.
+The _authentication_ process returns a token that you use for _authorization_.

 Depending on the type of token-based authentication provider you're using, that token (or a second one) may also include _identity_ information.